thegworld/gtx-browser/components/cast_streaming/README.md

 [implemented](https://source.chromium.org/chromium/chromium/src/+/main:third_party/openscreen/src/cast/streaming/README.md;l=1)
 by the
 [Openscreen library](https://source.chromium.org/chromium/chromium/src/+/main:third_party/openscreen/src/README.md),
-and media rendering is handled by the Chromium media stack, so this component acts as an intermediary between the two.
+and media rendering is handled by the GTx Browser media stack, so this component acts as an intermediary between the two.
 It is currently used both as part of Fuchsia WebEngine and the `//components/cast_receiver` Chromecast implementation, which can be used to run a Cast Streaming receiver on Linux.